ChainSQL/chainsql-lib/docs/index.md

 ### Parameters

-The ChainsqlAPI constructor optionally takes one argument, an object with the following options:
+The DacAPI constructor optionally takes one argument, an object with the following options:

 Name | Type | Description
 ---- | ---- | -----------